kyma-project/kyma/resources/monitoring/charts/alert-rules/README.md

 - Monitor Persistent Volume Claims (PVCs)

-    The Alertmanager sends out alerts when the PVC exceeds 90% for the following system Namespaces: `kyma-system`, `kyma-integration`, `heptio-ark`, `istio-system`, `kube-public`, or `kube-system`.
+    The Alertmanager sends out alerts when the PVC exceeds 90% for the following system Namespaces: `kyma-system`, `kyma-integration`, `kyma-backup`, `istio-system`, `kube-public`, or `kube-system`.
 To avoid this, increase the capacity of the PVC.

 -  Monitor CPU Usage